 - When you are suggested an additional fund, because its performance is looking better, you need to ask your relationship manager to identify – one, whether it means that your current funds are not doing well and if so, should you exit any underperformer in place of the new one.
 Two, if not, whether adding this fund will complement your portfolio in any way.

 Let me give you an example: if you are given a US-based index fund because you do not hold any international diversification, it is a good strategy.
 But if you are given a top performing multicap fund, your question should be which fund should you be substituting it with or what this fund can do for your portfolio that other funds cannot.
 Nine out of 10 times, you will not get a proper response for this.
 Why?
-Because the idea is to expect you to invest more; not just switch between funds.
+Because the expectation probably is to get you to invest more and it is easier when new ideas are offered than asking you to invest in existing funds 🙂

 When you do plan to invest more for an already existing goal, a good advisor who has built an optimal strategy will try to allocate the money in existing funds – perhaps changing one or adding another to go well with the current or upcoming market condition or for the goal profile.